-She received a German-French double diploma in materials science from Saarland University (Germany) and EEIGM (Nancy, France) in 2004 and her PhD in materials science from Saarland University in 2008 under the mentorship of Prof. Sanjay Mathur.
-During her PhD, she focused on the preparation of lanthanide-containing inorganic nanomaterials.
-This experience was further deepened during her postdoctoral studies where she worked on lanthanide-doped Gd2O3 nanoparticles for near-infrared bioimaging with Prof. Kohei Soga at Tokyo University of Science (Japan, 2009-2012).
-In 2013, she was awarded a Feodor Lynen Research Postdoctoral Fellowship from the Alexander von Humboldt Foundation to join the groups of Profs.
-Vetrone and Légaré at Institut INRS-EMT (Canada) to study lanthanide-doped fluoride nanoparticles for nanothermometry.
+Eva Hemmer is an Assistant Professor of Materials Chemistry at the University of Ottawa.
+She received her PhD (2008) in materials science from Saarland University (Germany) under the mentorship of Prof. Sanjay Mathur.
+During her graduate studies she focused on single-source-precursors and their application in the bottom-up synthesis of inorganic nanomaterials.
+This experience was further deepened during her postdoctoral studies when she worked on rare-earth-based nanoparticles for near-infrared bioimaging with Prof. Kohei Soga (Tokyo University of Science, Japan, 2009-2012).
+In 2013 she was awarded a Feodor Lynen Research Postdoctoral Fellowship from the Alexander von Humboldt Foundation to work in the groups of Profs.
+Fiorenzo Vetrone and Francois Légaré at Institut National de la Recherche Scientifique (INRS-EMT, Université du Québec, Canada, 2012-2015) to develop rare-earth-based optical nanothermometers.
+In winter 2016 Dr. Hemmer came to Ottawa; since then her research focuses on new designs of rare-earth-based nanoparticles for bioimaging, optoelectronic and optomagnetic applications, accompanied by chemically controlled synthesis, surface chemistry, and understanding of structure-property relationships.